Solutions · Use case

 Where does Veso AI NOT apply claims summarisation?

-We do not deploy claims summarisation as a decisioning system — the summary feeds the adjuster queue, the adjuster makes the call, and every coverage decision still routes through the existing claims-platform workflow.
-This is a deliberate trust boundary, not a capability gap — we are equipped to build the systems we decline to build, and we decline to build them because the risk-to-value ratio in those surfaces does not justify it.
+We do not deploy claims summarisation as a decisioning system.
+The summary feeds the adjuster queue, the adjuster makes the call, and every coverage decision still routes through the existing claims-platform workflow.
+This is a deliberate trust boundary, not a capability gap.
+We are equipped to build the systems we decline to build, and we decline to build them because the risk-to-value ratio in those surfaces does not justify it.

 Which industries does claims summarisation apply to?

 In our coverage footprint, claims summarisation most commonly lands in insurance.
-The specific deployment shape varies by industry — data shapes, evaluation criteria, and regulators differ enough that we re-scope each engagement against the sector it lands in.
+The specific deployment shape varies by industry: data shapes, evaluation criteria, and regulators differ enough that we re-scope each engagement against the sector it lands in.

 What data shape do you need to start a claims summarisation engagement?